Daewoo Lacetti: South Korea

 In South Korea, the four-door Daewoo Lacetti was released in 2002.
-The five-door hatchback showed off only after the 2004 facelift of the sedan, which mainly included a new front grill, switching from a three-part corporate Daewoo grill to a simpler, Chevrolet-style grill.
+The five-door hatchback showed off only after the 2004 facelift of the sedan, which mainly included a new front grille, switching from a three-part corporate Daewoo grille to a simpler, Chevrolet-style grille.
 The hatchback name was Lacetti5, offering a specific design for the front, rear and dashboard.

 The wagon version, called simply the Lacetti Wagon, was introduced in late 2007—though it was already sold in many other countries.
 It had the same dashboard as the hatchback, with the sedan front end.
 At the same time, GM Daewoo introduced the VM Motori diesel engines on the Lacetti range.

 When the Lacetti Premiere was introduced in November 2008, the sedan and wagon version sales were discontinued, leaving the only hatchback in the range, renamed Lacetti EX.
 The Lacetti EX was discontinued in October 2009.

+In the same year Chevrolet Optra entered the Iraqi market with the 1.6-liter engine and manual transmission, a few years later Iraqi government used the LS version as traffic police vehicle.